vsoos/etl_project/README.md

 - **ETL**: wrote Python scripts to extract data from OLTP, transform it, and load it into OLAP, guided by several tutorials and articles on ETL pipeline development [[3]](#3) [[4]](#4) [[5]](#5).

 ### 6. Query Tool Development
-- **Query Application**: developed a terminal tool for data querying and reporting from the OLAP database and used models.oy for abstraction, and to provide readability and ease of use
+- **Query Application**: developed a terminal tool for data querying and reporting from the OLAP database and used models.py for abstraction, and to provide readability and ease of use
-- **User Interaction**: enhanced user experience by allowing dynamic input with default settings (2023 / January upon clicking e.g. Enter)
+- **User Interaction**: enhanced user experience by allowing dynamic input but also default demo mode (i.e. 2023 / January upon clicking e.g. Enter)

 ## References
 <a id="1">[1]</a> freeCodeCamp.org.
 (2024, January 16).
 Data Engineering course for beginners [Video].
 YouTube. https://www.youtube.com/watch?v=PHsC_t0j1dU